markablov/i40xx-asm/README.md

 ## Module/Programmatic Usage

-npm-check-updates can be required as a module:
+i40xx-asm can be required as a module:

 ```js
 const parse = require('i40xx-asm');